Nooch98/PassGuard-OS/README.md

 4. 🟠 **WARNING: Keyboard Patterns**
    * **Finding:** Detection of predictable sequential patterns (e.g., `qwerty`, `asdfgh`, `123456`).
    * **Risk:** Even if the password is long, brute-force algorithms prioritize these patterns, making them significantly easier to crack than random strings.

+5. 🟣 **INFO / WARNING: Grover-Adjusted Margin**
+   * **Finding:** For very high-entropy credentials, the dashboard can also display a Grover-adjusted margin as a heuristic for advanced attack scenarios.
+   * **Interpretation:** This is not a direct measure of “post-quantum safety”, but an estimate of how much entropy margin remains under a simplified quadratic-speedup model.
+   * **Use Case:** Helps users understand whether a very strong password still keeps a wide security margin under more aggressive future-facing assumptions.

+> [!IMPORTANT]
+> Grover-adjusted values are **heuristic estimates only**.
+They are shown as an educational and comparative metric, not as a formal statement of post-quantum resistance.

 > [!TIP]
 > **Stealth Logic in Audits:** > When the Stealth Protocol is **ON**, accounts marked as sensitive are excluded from the `TOTAL_NODES` and `HEALTH_SCORE`.
 This ensures that even if your hidden accounts have weak passwords, they won't lower the visible score, maintaining your "Security Cover".